hhvu0102/unix_basic/lecture.md

     `ls ~`

 #### Wild card
-- The `*` character matches against any character.
+- The `*` character matches against any set of characters.
 - For example, the following command list all the files in our current directory that contain "md" at the end of the file names:
     `ls *md`
 - If there is no file with the name pattern `*md` in the directory, it will throw an error `ls: cannot access *md: No such file or directory`.